Kim Jin-ya: Incheon United

 After graduating from Daegun High School, Kim began his professional career with Incheon United FC.

 FC Seoul

-On 13 December, he has officially moved to FC Seoul in K League 1.
+On 13 December 2019, he officially moved to FC Seoul in K League 1.

+During his time in Seoul, Kim was selected for one of the club’s vice-captains for the 2022 and 2023 K League 1 seasons.

+Daejeon Hana Citizen

+On 20 June 2025, Kim transferred to K League 1 club Daejeon Hana Citizen on a permanent basis.

 International career

 He was part of the South Korea U-23 squad that won gold at the 2018 Asian Games.